nls1729/acme-code/activities-config/README.txt

            Fixed bug in Window Maximized Effect which occurred when a window was in the maximized state and the extenssion preferences were changed from Opaque Background Color to Panel - No Effect.
-           Transparencey was not being applied after the change.
+           Transparency was not being applied after the change.

            Changed Window Maximized Effect to be work with GS 3.17.90 in preparation of GS 3.18.